 Maura Quinn was appointed as Chief Executive of the Institute of Directors in Ireland in April 2008.
 As Chief Executive, Maura is responsible for leading the strategic development of the IoD through growing the membership base, expanding the range of programmes and services and building the profile of the organisation.
+In 2014, she was appointed as a non-executive director of the Coombe Women & Infants University Hospital, and in 2019, she was appointed as a board member to Rugby Players Ireland.

 In September 2008, Maura spearheaded the introduction of the IoD Chartered Director Programme, which is the most sought after and prestigious director qualification in Ireland.
 She is a leading voice on the importance of director training and board diversity and a keen advocate of the need to improve corporate governance standards and the quality of boards in Ireland.